csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 As we wrote previously, the body of an `if` statement (that is, the `<statement block>`) can be arbitrarily complex.
 In particular, it can include an `if-else` statement itself!

-Imagine we want to make our previous program that decides if the user can vote a bit better: we would like to ask not only for the age of the user, but only for its citizenship, and take a decision based on both parameters.
+Imagine we want to improve our previous program that decides if the user can vote: we would like to ask not only for the age of the user, but also citizenship, and make a decision based on both parameters.
 A possible way of doing that is by _nesting the options_, so that we would _first_ check the citizenship, and _then_ the age, before displaying a more personalized message.

-The behaviour we would like to implement can be represented with the following activity diagram:
+The behavior we would like to implement can be represented with the following activity diagram:

 !["A flowchart representation of the nested if-else statement"](img/vote_age_citizenship)

-This particular behaviour can be implemented as follow (where we simply "hard-code" the value of `usCitizen` and `age` to simplify the code):
+This particular behavior can be implemented as follows (where we simply "hard-code" the value of `usCitizen` and `age` to simplify the code):

 ```
 bool usCitizen = true;